Health Indicator Report of Birth Defects: Infant Mortality

 Infant Mortality: Distribution of Infant Deaths Associated with Birth Defects by Race/Ethnicity, Utah, 1999-2012

 Data SourceUtah Birth Defect Network

 DefinitionInfant mortality related to birth defects in live born infants of Utah residents that died within the first year of life.

 NumeratorNumber of live born infants with major birth defects as reported to the Utah Birth Defect Network (UBDN), born during the year to Utah resident mothers, and who died within the first year of life.

-Healthy People Objective MICH-1.6:Infant deaths related to birth defects (all birth defects)
+Healthy People Objective MICH-1.6:Reduce the rate of infant deaths related to birth defects (all birth defects)